 4. Specific email addresses.

 So instead I suggest sitting down and maybe writing one really good email a day or when you have the time.
-I personally didn’t want to overload my inbox or calendar as I knew I wanted to go travelling so I took one studio at a time and had it organised and booked in before I moved onto another studio.
+I personally didn’t want to overload my inbox or calendar as I knew I wanted to go travelling.
+So I took 1 studio at a time and had it organised and booked in before I moved onto another studio.
 For me this helped the process from feeling way too chaotic and stressful and stopped double bookings.
-Sending emails, replying to them and going for interviews can feel like a full time job if you send too many or are too over ambitious.
+Sending emails, replying to them and going for interviews can feel like a full time job if, you send too many or are too over ambitious.

 Lots of love, Melissa x